Isabelle Hayman is a French artist based in London, born1969.

 She trained as a textile designer at the ESAA Duperré in Paris, followed by a Master of fine arts from Paris I.

 I recently started a series of large botanical ink drawings after a visit to the Rijsk museum.
-The motifs I saw on the delftware were a demonstration of how our world has always been visually connected.
-The 17th century dutch artists inspired by Japan also trying to copy the quality of Chinese ceramic but also greatly inspired by the majolica from southern Europe.
-I am exploring this idea of visual connections through my botanical drawings. “
+The motifs I saw on the delftware were a demonstration of how our world has always been visually connected through craft, techniques and motifs.
+The 17th century Dutch artists inspired by Japan also trying to copy the quality of Chinese ceramic but also greatly inspired by the majolica from southern Europe.
+I am exploring this idea of connections through my botanical drawings. “